 Q. What if I am admitted to another hospital?

 If you are at another hospital, you will be admitted by the physician-on-call.
-Please let that physician know your provider's name so that we can be notified of your admission.
+Please let them know your physician's name so that we can be notified of your admission.
 We can then communicate any information that is needed to help with your care.

 Q. What information should I bring with me to hospital?